Eurocentrism: Definition and History

 We have already said that every culture is, to a certain extent, ethnocentric, which means placing its own cultural reality as a place from which to analyze, interpret and, often, judge other cultures.
 This is what is called “peripheral cultures”, that is, the realities that are beyond culture itself, which is situated as the central axis.

-We have also commented that, In the case of Europe, this ethnocentrism is the only one that is identified with universality We have, then, European culture (self) considered as the model to follow, an idea driven by the rise of colonialism and capitalism.
+We have also commented that, in the case of Europe, this ethnocentrism is the only one that is identified with universality.
+We have, then, European culture (self) considered as the model to follow, an idea driven by the rise of colonialism and capitalism.
 It is this supposed European cultural “superiority” that believes it justifies this colonialism, relying on a fictitious paternalism that considers other peoples as underdeveloped, primitive realities and, therefore, in need of protection.
 In other words: the justification for colonialism and the atrocities that are related to it is a “civilizing” intention, a desire to show the “correct” path for other peoples.

 From this idea of Europe as a model of civilization, the concept called “stageism” appears, which conceives the historical process as a succession of stages Karl Marx picks it up in his Prologue to the Contribution to the Critique of Political Economy (1858), where he states that: “Broadly speaking, we can designate as so many epochs of progress, in the economic formation of society, the Asian, ancient, feudal and modern bourgeois mode of production.”
 Thus, based on this Marxist concept, the progress of history is linear, and culminates in socialism, which would come after capitalism (which he calls the “bourgeois mode of production”).
 This concept is nothing more than another Eurocentric vision of history, since it establishes the evolution of societies based on this “invented history” that takes Europe as its central axis.
 What happens, then, with the economic and cultural realities of other geographical points?
 Where is imperial China, or pre-Columbian America, in all this process?

-Thus, in conclusion we can affirm that: first, the so-called “universal history” in reality is not, since it has only the European reality as its central axis, around which the so-called peripheral cultures “revolve.”
+Thus, we can affirm that: first, the so-called “universal history” in reality is not, since it has only the European reality as its central axis, around which the so-called peripheral cultures “revolve.”
 We immediately verify this if we analyze the nomenclature of the different historical periods, which take, without exception, European reality as a reference.

 For example, can we talk about the Middle Ages in China, or in India?
 Strictly speaking, of course not, since the beginning of the Middle Ages has been established (also quite arbitrarily) with the fall of the Roman Empire, and both China and India have little or nothing to do with this historical event.